LD-Reborn/embeddingsearch/docs/Indexer.md

 To ease scripting, tools.py contains all definitions of the .NET objects passed to the script.
 This includes attributes and methods.

 These are not yet defined in a way that makes them 100% interactible with the Dotnet CLR, meaning some methods that require anything more than strings or other simple data types to be passed are not yet supported.
 (WIP)
+### Supported file extensions
+- .py
-### Required elements
+### Code elements
-Here is an overview of required elements by example:
+Here is an overview of code elements by example:
 ```python
 from tools import * # Import all tools that are provided for ease of scripting